ifm/documentation/O3R/ProductsDescription/Firmware_0.13.13-221_Release_Notes.md

 * SSH access:
   Access to the embedded Linux operating system is enabled through the `oem` user.
 * Docker containers:
-  Docker containers can be used to deploy code embedded on the image processing system.
+  Docker containers can be used to deploy code embedded on the image processing platform.
   Management of docker containers, like upload, download, autostart, delete is handled through SSH access by the oem user.

 ## ifm Camera Usage
 The ifm camera heads are in one of the following states:
 * CONF: Configuration state, no data acquisition
-* IDLE: no data acquisition, but ready for SW-trigger
+* IDLE: pause data acquisition
 * RUN:  periodic data acquisition @framerate

 ## 5. 3D-Camera Features